Union Pacific Railroad: Facts and figures

 In addition, it owns 6,950 different pieces of maintenance of way work equipment.
 At the end of 2007, the average age of UP's locomotive fleet was 14.8 years, the freight car fleet 28 years.

 UP was ranked 134th on the 2019 Fortune 500 list of the largest United States corporations by revenue and had 41,967 employees.
-The president of Union Pacific since 2015 is Lance Fritz.
+The Chief Executive Officer of Union Pacific since August 14, 2023, is Jim Vena, the President is Beth Whited, and the chairman of the board is Mike McCarthy.

-Union Pacific has been rated the worst company to work for in 2019 by 247wallst.com, citing CEO Lance Fritz's 12% approval rating and the 22% recommendation rating from Glassdoor.com.
+In 2019, Union Pacific has been rated the worst company to work for by 247wallst.com, citing Past CEO Lance Fritz's 12% approval rating and the 22% recommendation rating from Glassdoor.com.

 Passenger service

 Commuter services

-When Union Pacific bought out the Chicago & North Western in 1995, it inherited the railroad's Metra commuter rail services in the Chicago metropolitan area: the UP/North, UP/Northwest, and UP/West lines, all of which operate from the Ogilvie Transportation Center (the former North Western Station–a name still used by many Chicago residents).
-In order to ensure uniformity across the Chicago area commuter rail system, trains are branded as Metra services and use Metra equipment.
-However, Union Pacific crews continue to operate the trains under a purchase-of-service agreement.
+When Union Pacific bought out the Chicago & North Western in 1995, it inherited the railroad's Metra commuter rail services in the Chicago metropolitan area: the Union Pacific North Line to Kenosha, Wisconsin, Northwest Line to Harvard, Illinois, and West Line to Elburn, Illinois, all of which operate from Ogilvie Transportation Center (the former North Western Station–a name still used by many Chicago residents).
+In order to ensure uniformity across the Chicago area commuter rail system, trains were branded as Metra services and used Metra equipment.
+However, Union Pacific crews operated the trains under a purchase-of-service agreement.
+In 2025, UP transferred the control and operation of its commuter rail services and trains in Chicago to Metra.
+UP retains ownership of the right-of-ways of former Chicago & Northwestern lines radiating from Chicago and continues to oversee dispatching.

 Former services

 Between 1869 and 1971, Union Pacific operated passenger service throughout its historic "Overland Route".
 These trains ran between Chicago and Omaha on the Chicago & Northwestern trackage starting in 1936.
 Disputes over trackage rights and passenger revenues with the C&NW prompted the UP to switch to the Milwaukee Road for the handling of its streamliner trains between Chicago and Omaha beginning in late 1955.
-The last intercity passenger train operated by UP was the westbound City of Los Angeles, arriving at LA Union Station on May 2.
+The last intercity passenger train operated by UP was the westbound City of Los Angeles, arriving at Los Angeles Union Station on May 2, 1971.
 Since then, Union Pacific has satisfied its common carrier requirements by hosting Amtrak trains.

 Hosted trains

 Many Amtrak and commuter rail routes use Union Pacific rails.
-This list excludes the commuter services the company directly operates in Chicago (see above).
+This list excludes the commuter services the company formerly operated in Chicago (see above).